-- Construct a new limit station on E. 99th St. This limit station will reduce the gas pressure as it moves between systems
+- Construction of a new limit station at 964 99th St. E. This limit station will reduce the gas pressure as it moves between systems

-- Construct a new high pressure (HP) gas pipeline along Golden Given Rd.
-E from south of 112th St. E. to just north of 96th St. E. This will include a short section along 99th St. E. to the new limit station.
+- Construct of a new high pressure (HP) gas pipeline along Golden Given Rd.
+E, from south of 112th St. E. to just north of 96th St. E. This will include a short section along 99th St. E. to the new limit station.

 This project will also allow some residents along Golden Given Rd.
-E. to get access to the IP gas pipeline to provide natural gas to their homes or business.
+E. to access the IP gas pipeline to provide natural gas to their homes or business.
 We'll reach out to residents who qualify at a later stage with information about how to sign up.

 - After construction is complete we’ll restore the roadways to like-new condition.

 - PSE customers won't experience an interruption of natural gas service during any stage of this project project.